-The French are a bit protective of their cognac that is why there is a sense of rarity when it comes to this spirit.
-For a brandy to be categorized as such it must be produced thru methods explicitly provided for by the government.
+The French are a bit protective of their cognac, which is why there is a sense of rarity when it comes to this spirit.
+For a brandy to be categorized as such, it must be produced thru methods explicitly provided for by the government.

 The Five Best Cognacs You Should Try

-It is just normal to assume that buying into a bottle of this liquor will be more expensive than buying a bottle of unbranded red wine.
-But you do not have to worry because there are still brands out there that make exceptionally great drinks without the sky high prices.
-You can buy these at a cost just right for some celebrations.
-Here are your top options.
+It is just normal to assume that buying a bottle of this liquor will be more expensive than buying a bottle of unbranded red wine.
+But you do not have to worry because there are still brands out there that make exceptionally great drinks without the sky-high prices.
+You can buy these at a price that is just right for some celebrations.
+These are your top options.

 Gautier Cognac VSOP

-It used a unique blend of grapes so that it is able to produce an alcohol with a trace of vanilla aroma and a tinge of fruit and oak flavors.
-It also has an apple and light citrus aftertaste that seals its unique and perfect taste.
-In many ways this is one of the most authentic liquor coming from this part of France.
+It uses a unique blend of grapes so that it is able to produce an alcohol with a trace of vanilla aroma and a tinge of fruit and oak flavors.
+It also has an apple and a light citrus aftertaste that seals its unique and perfect taste.
+In many ways, this is one of the most authentic liquors coming from this part of France.
 A bottle bearing this name sells for $40.
 Not bad considering the taste you are getting.

 Remy Martin is another name that is closely related to this spirit.
-Established in the early 1700’s this name is considered to be a pioneer in the industry.
-Perhaps what made it ahead from the others is its move of hiring a woman cellar master, a first in the world of cognac production.
-This decision however paid off for the company as today it is doing very well.
+Established in the early 1700’s, this name is considered to be a pioneer in the industry.
+Perhaps what made it ahead of the others was its move to hire a female cellar master, a first in the world of cognac production.
+This decision, however, paid off for the company, as today it is doing very well.

 Its drink is known to have a complex but pleasant taste, a mix of plum, toffee, fig, butterscotch, spice, and chocolate.
-All these flavors offers a creamy and silky smooth finish.
-A bottle would set you back for $50 but it is worth it.
+All these flavors offer a creamy and silky smooth finish.
+A 750ml bottle of Remy Martin VSOP would set you back somewhere between $44.99 and $59.99, but it is worth it.

 Cognac Prunier VSOP

 Cognac Prunier VSOP Grande Champagne is made in Borderies, France.
-The Camus family, the people behind this brand has been making the liquor for five generations already.
-The secret of the taste of each bottle of brandy made here is the unique soil and weather of Borderies.
-These unique topographical factors make it ideal to grow grapes fitting to the production of this purely French spirit.
+The Camus family, the people behind this brand, has been making the liquor for five generations already.
+The secret to the taste of each bottle of brandy made here is the unique soil and weather of the Borderies.
+These unique topographical factors make it ideal to grow grapes suitable for the production of this purely French spirit.

-The Hennessy Privilege VSOP was started by Richard Hennessy in the wine making region of France.
-Hennessy was commissioned by the then Prince of Wales George IV to create a special old and pale spirit for him.
+Hennessy started the Hennessy Privilege VSOP in the wine-making region of France.
+Hennessy was commissioned by the then Prince of Wales, George IV, to create a special old and pale spirit for him.
 This commission invented the VSOP distinction in the industry.

 The Privilege has aromas of oak, cinnamon, and fruit on the nose.
 This is topped off with flavors of vanilla, honey, spice, and apple on the palate.
-Selling for $65 you can expect a lot from every sip of this drink.
+Selling for up to $60 a bottle of Hennessy V.S.O.P.
+Privilège, you can expect a lot from every sip of this drink.

 Prunier VSOP Grande Champagne

-Prunier VSOP Grande Champagne was operated by the House of Prunier for 250 years now.
-This gave them the experience and expertise of aging and blending brandies.
-The VSOP uses grapes that are only found and grown in Grande Champagne which is specially known for its fruity, floral aromas highlighted with notes of rose, apple, and orange.
+Prunier VSOP Grande Champagne has been operated by the House of Prunier for 250 years now.
+This gave them experience and expertise in aging and blending brandies.
+The VSOP uses grapes that are only found and grown in Grande Champagne, which is especially known for its fruity, floral aromas highlighted with notes of rose, apple, and orange.